 A little bit more about the Pleasance

 The Pleasance Theatre Trust, more commonly called the Pleasance, is not-for-profit, a charity, which exists solely to discover, nurture and support new talent.

 We are primarily funded by our share of ticket sales, which allows us to deliver a wide range of opportunities for emerging artists and practitioners, both on and off the stage.
 The cancellation of the Edinburgh Festival Fringe and closure of our London theatre have been devastating for us and those we support.
 We continue to do everything we can to adapt, reduce costs and secure any available emergency grants, but with an estimated £950,000 loss of earnings, we face significant challenges ahead.

 Your donation will help us reopen, remain open and safeguard future opportunities and jobs for the next generation in theatre.

 What does the Pleasance actually do?

 Through programming, artist development and training, the Pleasance is committed to discovering the most exciting new voices out there.
 Each year we directly support over 3,000 artists, creative professionals and volunteers.

-We hand-pick the best theatre, comedy and children’s shows to showcase at the Edinburgh Festival Fringe, helping each company gain new audiences, press, future touring and career opportunities.
+We hand-pick the best theatre, comedy and children’s shows to showcase at the Edinburgh Festival Fringe and offer transfer opportunities to our London theatre, helping each company gain new audiences, press, future touring and career opportunities.
 In 2019, this included 274 productions with 130 debuts, enjoyed by over 560,000 people.